Smoothing Out Sticking Points: Sampling from Discrete-Continuous Mixtures with Dynamical Monte Carlo by Mapping Discrete Mass into a Latent Universe: Introduction

 In this article, we observe that such sticking behavior can be viewed as the sampler entering a ``latent universe" when it reaches 0.
 This universe is created by inserting the spike mass, as a continuous density over a latent space, in the middle of the slab density (Figure 1).
 We can then sample from the resulting continuous density, map the latent universe back to the spike, and obtain draws from the original distribution.
 The mapped trajectory of a continuous-time sampler now appears to stick at 0 while traveling through the latent universe.

 Having reduced the task to sampling from a continuous density, we can straightforwardly apply existing algorithms such as \hmc{} and construct \textit{Hamiltonian sticky samplers}.
-We can also run standard \pdmp{} samplers on the latent continuous density, yielding \textit{latent sticky samplers} with deterministic sticking times and reduced Monte Carlo errors.
-While embedding a discrete mass into continuous space is not a new concept \citep{petris2003geometric, nishimura2020discontinuous}, our work uses this idea to provide new insights into the state-of-the-art sticky sampler and to contrast it with novel variants.
-We also prove that the original sticky sampler is a limit of our Hamiltonian sticky sampler, extending the prior work of \citet{chin2024mcmc}.
+We can also run standard \pdmp{} samplers on the latent continuous density, yielding \textit{latent sticky samplers} with deterministic sticking times.
+While embedding a discrete mass into continuous space is not a new concept \citep{petris2003geometric, pakman2013auxiliary, nishimura2020discontinuous}, our work uses this idea to provide new insights into the state-of-the-art sticky sampler and to contrast it with novel variants.
+We prove that the original sticky sampler is in fact a limit of our Hamiltonian sticky sampler, extending the prior work of \citet{chin2024mcmc}.
 Specifically, under limits of increasingly frequent partial refreshments of position and momentum, the Hamiltonian sticky sampler converges strongly to the latent sticky sampler, which in turn converges strongly to the original sticky sampler.

+We additionally establish that the latent sampler achieves provably lower asymptotic variance than the original sticky sampler when sampling from product distributions.
+We provide empirical evidence of this efficiency gain holding more generally via a numerical study on high-dimensional linear regression posteriors, where the three sticky samplers can be simulated exactly.
+Beyond the linear regression case, our latent and Hamiltonian sticky samplers are more broadly applicable as they can be straightforwardly combined with off-the-shelf, general-purpose numerical integrators.
+We demonstrate this generality by applying the numerically-integrated sticky samplers to high-dimensional logistic regression posteriors.